 The child has been certified by the education medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age;

-Are in custody for a period of more than four months due to a final court order and the Executive HeadteacherHead of School does not reasonably believe that they will be returning to the school at the end of that period; or,
+Are in custody for a period of more than four months due to a final court order and the Executive Headteacher / Head of School does not reasonably believe that they will be returning to the school at the end of that period; or,

 Have been permanently excluded.
 The Local Authority must be notified when the school is to delete a pupil form its register under the above circumstances.
 This should be done as soon as the grounds for deletion are met, but no later than deleting the pupil’s name from the register.
 It is essential that schools comply with this duty so that Local Authorities can, as part of their duty to identify 8 regulation 4 of the Education (Pupil Registration) (England) Regulations 2006 9 Regulation 12(3) of the Education (Pupil registration) (England) Regulations 2006 14 children of compulsory school age who are missing education , follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.